 I can have a fundraiser myself.

 I can volunteer my time.
-I can mute accounts on social media who constantly post about it.
+I can mute accounts on social media that constantly post about it.

 I can do an activity that brings me joy.